NoSQL Databases Overview

 What is a NoSQL Database?

-NoSQL are databases designed to be used across large distrusted systems.
+NoSQL databases are databases designed to be used across large distrusted systems.
 They are notably much more scalable and much faster at handling very large data loads than traditional relational databases.
+Unlike other databases, NoSQL databases do not use the standard tabular relationships the relational databases employ.
+Instead, NoSQL databases allow for the querying and storage of data by a variety of other means, depending on the specific software.

 NoSQL Features & Capabilities